drshahizan/python-tutorial/materials/GC1.md

-Here's the provided text in Markdown format with headings and images:

 # Google Colab - Introduction

 Google is quite aggressive in AI research.
 Over many years, Google developed AI framework called **TensorFlow** and a development tool called **Colaboratory**.
 Today TensorFlow is open-sourced and since 2017, Google made Colaboratory free for public use.
 Colaboratory is now known as Google Colab or simply **Colab**.